Routledge Encyclopedia of Citizen Media: Abstracts [P]

 Pine II, J. and J. H. Gilmore (1998) ‘Welcome to the Experience Economy’, Harvard Business Review (July-August).
 Available online: https://hbr.org/1998/07/welcome-to-the-experience-economy (last accessed 20 April 2017)

 Schechner, R. (2006) Performance Studies: An Introduction, New York: Routledge, 2nd edition.

 Omid Tofighian, University of New South Wales and University of Sydney, Australia

 Community-led and grassroots mobilization are associated with long established intellectual traditions, combine theory and practice in transformative and empowering ways, and intersect with philosophy as positioned in the academy.
-Multidimensional forms of knowledge production, documentation and cultural expression are central to community advocacy and often synthesized in practice; they not only have continuities with everyday life and struggle but are also sources of epistemic liberation and empowerment.
-However, questions remain as to why significant forms of citizen media have not been sufficiently recognized for their philosophical potency; community actors have yet to be counted as pivotal interlocutors in dominant epistemic practices or as creators spanning diverse knowledge systems.
+Multidimensional forms of knowledge production, documentation and cultural expression are central for community advocacy and often synthesized in practice; they not only have continuities with everyday life and struggle but are also sources of epistemic liberation and empowerment.
+However, questions remain as to why significant forms of resistance have not been sufficiently recognized for their philosophical potency; community actors have yet to be counted as pivotal interlocutors in dominant epistemic practices or as creators spanning diverse knowledge systems.